saecki/zig-grep/paper/paper.typ

 Common ones are:
 - unsigned: `u8`, `u16`, `u32`, `u64`
 - signed: `i8`, `i16`, `i32`, `i64`.
-But it also allows defining arbitrary sized integers like `i27`, or `u3`.
+But it also allows defining arbitrary sized integers like `i27`, or `u3`, up to a bit-width of `65535`.

 Zig arrays have a size known at compile time and are stack allocated, unless specified otherwise:
 #sourcecode[```zig